Six Flags Fright Fest: Everything You Need to Know

 You can find more information on this in our What is Included in a Fright Fest ticket guide.

-These zones are popular in all theme parks around Halloween season, as it's very unpredictable where these monsters will come from, leaving you in constant suspense.
+These zones are popular in all theme parks around the Halloween season, as it's very unpredictable where these monsters will come from, leaving you in constant suspense.

 Be prepared to hear screams in the scare zones!